 preserve the motorcycle and other vehicles to the extent possible for photographing and inspection by an expert in accident reconstruction.

 - Report the accident to your insurer when you get home.

-There are various types of insurance coverage related to motorcycle
+There are various types of insurance coverages related to motorcycle

 accident claims.
 For an overview of the types of coverage, please click here:

 Hawaii law requires all motorcycle operators

 to purchase liability insurance for their vehicles.
 A valid

 I.D. card must be kept with the motorcycle or

 carried by the operator at all times.